Malaysia Travel Advice, Embassies & Tourist Offices

 Personal security

-There have been cases of assaults and robbery, particularly around bars and nightlife areas.
+There have been assaults and robberies, particularly around bars and nightlife areas.
 Do not open your hotel room door to strangers, especially late at night.
 This applies particularly to women travelling alone.

 Drink spiking